SPX-Token/SpaxKova-Token/README.md

 SPX62X is designed as an open digital asset project where community input, practical Web3 interaction, and decentralized application concepts can develop together.
 It focuses on creating a clear foundation for digital payments and broader ecosystem activity while allowing future utility to be introduced carefully as the project matures.

-## Risk Notice

-Digital assets involve technical, market, and regulatory risks.
-Nothing in this repository constitutes financial, legal, or investment advice.
-Always conduct independent research and never commit funds you cannot afford to lose.

 ---